Need Quick Cash? Understanding Arizona’s Auto Title Loan Laws

 What Happens If You Default?

-Arizona protects consumers taking out car title loans such that those who’ve taken out car title loans can usually negotiate a loan extension directly with the auto title loan company.
+Arizona protects consumers taking out car title loans such that those who’ve taken out can usually negotiate a loan extension directly with the auto title loan company.
 Technically, however, the creditor may seize your vehicle if you’ve taken out an auto title loan and the loan itself empowers the auto title loan company to seize the vehicle should repayment not occur in a timely fashion or if multiple interest payments are missed.

 Failing to maintain vehicle insurance throughout the duration of the loan may also be grounds for defaulting on the loan, so check with your auto title loan company and make sure that you have valid vehicle insurance in the state of Arizona.
 Contact your auto title loan company if you think that keeping your insurance current is a precondition for keeping the loan intact and avoiding default.
 A respectable auto title loan company will happily answer questions and address any concerns that you have in a timely fashion.